Rose & Sons

 First off: can someone explain why this restaurant is called both Rose & Sons and Rose & Sons Swan?
 We've always thought it was Rose & Sons Swan, but their menu copy disagrees.

 If anything, however, this minor confusion suits their atmosphere.
 It's cozy, with scribbled drawings (Basquiat, or Basquiat-style) and tight booths.
 They also weren't playing any music, which made it feel more homey.
 (Side note: we once ate brunch at a restaurant that was playing EDM.
 Why?
 Who wants to hear that before noon?
 Hopefully this won't turn into a trend...)

-But the real highlight is the food.
+But the real highlight of Rose & Sons' brunch is the food.
 It's advertised as haute-style diner cooking, with a Southern twist.
 They don't have too many brunch options, but there are enough that every member of your party should be able to find something they like.

 In short, everything about this meal was delicious and I have no complaints.

 My brunch at Rose & Sons wasn't quite as good as Tatiana's.
 The sausages were basically hot dogs, so it reminded me a bit of something you might get at summer camp.
 I would also have preferred to have home fries rather than actual french fries for breakfast (although I did enjoy dipping my fries into Tatiana's hummus, much to her dismay).
 Having the salad on the side was nice, though, because it made me feel a tiny bit healthier.

 Overall review: not bad, but next time I want the hummus!